 Small Town Sustainability and Rural Resiliency Initiative

-A Georgia Conservancy led research and outreach effort to provide our smallest communities with the tools for an economically resilient and sustainable future
+A Sustainable Growth Program-led research and outreach effort to provide our smallest communities with the tools for an economically resilient and sustainable future

 Small towns are the heart of the South.
 In all of our program areas, the Georgia Conservancy strives to see that they remain so.
 The Small Town Sustainability and Rural Resiliency Initiative amplifies the Georgia Conservancy's understanding of the importance that private land conservation, sustainable growth planning, recreation and eco-tourism play in small communities.